lucyjanetetlow/cdcssg.github.io/about/membership.md

 group: about
 ---

-We welcome anyone who is interested in, or involved with, the syndrome to become a member of our support group.
+We welcome anyone who is interested in, or involved with the syndrome to become a member of our support group.

 There are several categories of membership, and your membership year starts the day you join.